Trasselfrisyr/tlc-strummer/README.md

 To switch between autoharp and omnichord type sound, press setting switch and top row (major) C together.

 To switch on/off a backing chord that is played at key press, press setting switch and mid row (minor) C together.
 Adjust volume for backing chord using set+Fm (down) and set+Gm (up).
+(Default on.)

 To switch on/off rhythm part, press set+C7.
 Rhythm part volume is adjusted down with set+F7 and up with set+G7.
 Next pattern is selected with set+E7 and previous pattern with set+D7.
 Tempo is controlled with set+Dm (down) and set+Em (up).

-As default, the backing chord (if activated) is gated in a rhythmic pattern.
+As default, with rhythm on, a backing chord is played, gated in a suiting pattern.
 To switch this off and on, use set+Am.

-Now also bassline patterns.
+Now also bassline patterns for the rhythm function.
 Use set+E and set+E for volume, and set+A for on/off.

 Added support for hooking up an MPR121 board to get 12 strings instead of the built in 8.
 Un-comment the #define MPR121 line, recompile and upload.
 Connect MPR121 board to SCL, SDA, 3.3V and GND.
 (I've made it possible to use pin 23 for 3.3V and pin 16 for GND, so you can stick the MPR121 directly onto the header pins otherwise used as touch sensors).